Shak Mohammed: Manhattan SC

-Orlando City B
+Orlando City

-On 26 March 2023, Mohammed made his professional debut when he came on for Cristofer Acuña in the 67th-minute of a 3–1 win at Philadelphia Union II.
+In December 2022, Mohammed declared early for the 2023 MLS SuperDraft, signing a Generation Adidas contract with Major League Soccer to forgo the remainder of his college eligibility.
+He was drafted in the first round (2nd overall) by Orlando City after the club traded away Ruan to D.C.
+United earlier in the day to acquire the pick.
+On 26 March 2023, Mohammed made his professional debut with the reserve team, Orlando City B, when he came on for Cristofer Acuña in the 67th-minute of a 3–1 win at Philadelphia Union II.
 On 29 May, Mohammed scored his first goal for the reserve side when he netted the deciding goal of a 3–2 win over New York Red Bulls II.
-In Mohammed's debut season, he scored six goals and made four assists across 25 appearances, making him the second highest goalscorer and goal contributor for the team behind Jack Lynn.
+In Mohammed's debut season with the reserve team, he scored six goals and made four assists across 25 appearances, making him the second highest goalscorer and goal contributor for the team behind Jack Lynn.

+On 27 February 2024, Mohammed made his debut for the club in round one of the 2024 CONCACAF Champions Cup when he started in a 3–1 win over Cavalry FC before he came off in the 46-minute for César Araújo.
+On 18 March, Mohammed made his league debut for the senior team when he came on as an 87th-minute substitute for Nicolás Lodeiro in a 2–0 loss to Atlanta United.
 In the 2024 season, Mohammed tallied 11 goals and two assists across 27 appearances, making him the top goalscorer for the reserve side and third highest goal contributor behind Alex Freeman and Yutaro Tsukada.

-In the 2025 season, Mohammed finished as the top goalscorer for the team for a second consecutive season with 11 goals, but made zero assists, across 27 appearances.
+In the 2025 season for the reserve team, Mohammed finished as the top goalscorer for the team for a second consecutive season with 11 goals, but made zero assists, across 27 appearances.
 Mohammed placed second behind Justin Ellis for the most goal contributions across the season for the team.
+After the conclusion of the season, Orlando City opted not to extend his contract.